AgronKabashi/TemplateEngine/README.md

 ### Step 4.
 Install dependencies

-When you're done cloning, install the project dependencies with `npm`, like this:
+When you're done cloning, navigate to the folder and install the project dependencies with `npm`, like this:

+    $ cd TemplateEngine
     $ npm install

 ### Step 5.
 Run